Search The Archive

 The collection consists of seven letters, one newspaper clipping, two cards, and one misc. document.
 The letters were written to Reverend Arthur Mansell Irwin, pastor of Norwood Methodist Church, Ontario.

-James Stokesbury Thorpe was born in Iowa, U.S.A. in January, 1889 and emigrated to Canada in the pre-war years.
-Thorpe enlisted in July, 1915 at Vernon, British Columbia and served as a Lieutenant in the Canadian Machine Gun Corps.
-Thorpe was killed on June 13, 1916 and is buried at Lijssenthoek Military Cemetery in Belgium.
+James Stokesbury Thorpe was born in Iowa, U.S.A., in January 1889 and immigrated to Canada in the pre-war years.
+Thorpe enlisted in July 1915 at Vernon, British Columbia, and served as a Lieutenant in the Canadian Machine Gun Corps.
+Thorpe was killed on June 13, 1916, and is buried at Lijssenthoek Military Cemetery in Belgium.
 The collection consists of one letter written from Flanders home to his mother and older sister.

 Private Adrian Cracroft Thrupp was born in Walton-on-Thames, Surrey, England, on August 3, 1897.
 His family immigrated to Canada prior to World War I and settled in Kamloops, British Columbia.

 Thrupp enlisted with the 11th Canadian Mounted Rifles in Vernon, B.C., on August 20, 1915.
-Shipping for England on board the S.S.
-Lapland in July of 1916, he proceeded that October to France where he served with the 29th Battalion.
+Shipping for England on board the SS Lapland in July 1916, he proceeded that October to France where he served with the 29th Battalion.

 On April 11, 1917, at Vimy Ridge, Thrupp suffered a serious head wound.
 After many months of hospitalization in England, he returned to Canada and was medically discharge on March 13, 1918.